Google reforms sexual misconduct rules

 SAN FRANCISCO (AP) — Google is promising to be more forceful and open about its handling of sexual misconduct cases, a week after high-paid engineers and others walked out in protest over its male-dominated culture.

 CEO Sundar Pichai spelled out the concessions in an email sent Thursday to Google employees.
 The note of contrition came a week after the tech giant's workers left their cubicles in dozens of offices around the world to protest management's treatment of top executives and other male workers accused of sexual harassment and other misconduct involving men.
-The protest's organizers estimated about 17,000 workers participated in the walkout .
+The protest's organizers estimated that about 20,000 workers participated in the walkout.

 "Google's leaders and I have heard your feedback and have been moved by the stories you've shared," Pichai wrote in his email.
 "We recognize that we have not always gotten everything right in the past and we are sincerely sorry for that.
 It's clear we need to make some changes."
 Pichai's email was obtained by The Associated Press.